 (b) The Contractor certifies in a Signed Writing to the Contracting Agency that a substantial number of the subcontractor's employees or subcontractors that will manufacture or provide the Goods or perform the Services or Personal Services under the Contract reside in an area designated as economically distressed under administrative rules adopted by the Oregon Business Development Department.
 For the purposes of making the foregoing determination, the Contracting Agency shall determine in each particular instance what proportion of a Contractor’s subcontractor's employees or subcontractors constitutes a substantial number.

-(2) Contracting Agencies shall include in each Solicitation Document a requirement that Offerors certify in their Offers, in a form prescribed by the Contracting Agency, that the Offeror has not discriminated, and will not discriminate, against a subcontractor in the awarding of a subcontract because the subcontractor is certified under ORS 200.055 as a disadvantaged business enterprise, a minority-owned business, a woman-owned business, an emerging small business, or a businessthat a service-disabled veteran owns.
+(2) Contracting Agencies shall include in each Solicitation Document a requirement that Offerors certify in their Offers, in a form prescribed by the Contracting Agency, that the Offeror has not discriminated, and will not discriminate, against a subcontractor in the awarding of a subcontract because the subcontractor is certified under ORS 200.055 as a disadvantaged business enterprise, a minority-owned business, a woman-owned business, an emerging small business, or a Veteran-owned business .

 (3) Disqualification.